-Check out Purdue's Women in Engineering Program, a wonderful support system that provides a strong network of peers and powerful mentors that have embraced their womanhood in the realm of engineering.
+Check out Purdue's Women in Engineering Program, a wonderful support system that provides a vibrant network of peers and powerful mentors in the realm of engineering.

 As for women studying Biomedical Engineering, Purdue's BME program has a relatively balanced gender ratio, with a 2016 graduating class of 61% women!